Fourth Cranial Nerve Lesions

 - Exits the brainstem on the dorsal surface of the midbrain, below the inferior colliculus.

-- The only cranial nerve to exit dorsally.
+- The only cranial nerve to exit the brain from its dorsal surface

 - Curves around the cerebral peduncle, runs forward in the lateral wall of the cavernous sinus, between: